 The Horse Hospital, Colonnade, Bloomsbury, London.

-ST-PETERSBURG, Russia — 23rd March - 1st Nov, 2008 — By invitation of Sergei Kovaliov, Antonino Cardillo showcases ‘Let There Be More Light’, ‘Birnbeck Insland’, ‘Ellipse 1501 House’ and ‘Canto Sospeso’ design works.
+ST-PETERSBURG, Russia — 23rd March - 1st Nov, 2008 — By invitation of Sergei Kovaliov, Antonino Cardillo showcases his ‘Let There Be More Light’, ‘Birnbeck Insland’, ‘Ellipse 1501 House’ and ‘Canto Sospeso’ projects.

 A.S.
 Popov Museum of Communications, St-Petersburg.
-Photograph by Florstein.
+Photography by Florstein.

-PALERMO, Sicily — September, 2006 — Antonino Cardillo showcases ‘Dualistic House’ project.
+PALERMO, Sicily — September, 2006 — Antonino Cardillo showcases his ‘Dualistic House’ project.

-PALERMO, Sicily — 1994-98 — By invitation of Antonietta Iolanda Lima, Antonino Cardillo contributes to the scientific researches and courses of ‘History of Modern Architecture’ and ‘History of Contemporary Architecture’.
+PALERMO, Sicily — 1994-98 — By invitation of Antonietta Iolanda Lima, Antonino Cardillo contributes to her academic books and courses of ‘History of Modern Architecture’ and ‘History of Contemporary Architecture’.

-1981 Antonietta Iolanda Lima’s house in Palermo.
-Photograph by Antonino Cardillo.
+1981 Antonietta Iolanda Lima’s studio-house in Palermo.
+Photography by Antonino Cardillo.